lapavila/RFIDScannerPlugin/README.md

 RFID Scanner plugin for PhoneGap

-This PhoneGap plugin allows third-party software developers to easily add UHF RFID reading features using MTI’s RFID ME&#153; smartphone and tablet readers.
+This PhoneGap plugin allows third-party software developers to easily add UHF RFID reading features using MTI’s RFID ME&#153; mobile readers.

-This dipose two functions: Scan and Radar
+It enables two main features: Scan and Radar

 With scan you read epc of RFID's tags.